wdsrx/picking_packing/README.md

 <img src="https://github.com/wdsrx/picking_packing/blob/main/screenshots/morning.png">

-The dashboard is devided in three sections:
+The dashboard is divided in three sections:
 1. TOP - Open Orders: Sales orders that need to be picked and packed.
 2. MIDDLE: Activity by Employee.
-This section is devided in 3 parts:
+This section is divided in 3 parts:
-   - Lines PIcked by Employee: Sales Orders picked one order at a time.
+   - Lines Picked by Employee: Sales Orders picked one order at a time.
    - Boxes Packed by Employee: Number of Boxes packed.
    - Batch Lines Moved: Sales Orders picked in a group (batch)
 3. BOTTOM: Number of sales orders picked, packed and batched (grouped orders) the current day in comparison with the orders picked, packed and batched the previous day.
-The small number next to te big one indicates if we overpermed or underperformed.
+The small number next to the big one indicates if we overperformed or underperformed.

 <img src="https://github.com/wdsrx/picking_packing/blob/main/screenshots/afternoon.png">

+## Conclusion
+I still need to work on the last chart to compare the employee performance before and after the dashboard was published.